EmSheshan/Occultus/README.md

 Fixes:
 - [x] Rename elements
-- [ ] Fix press turn system
+- [x] Fix press turn system
 - [ ] Fix monster stats so that starting hp/mp is higher and that the level disparity is less
-- [ ] Multi-target attacks break if they get a kill
+- [ ] Fix Multi-target attacks breaking if they get a kill
-- [ ] Make it so you can exit out of the game
+- [x] Make it so you can exit out of the game
+- [ ] Add backspace to cancel out of menu selection